Stars Spotted At Sonam Kapoor's RECEPTION: Aishwarya Rai, SRK, Ranbir, Katrina, Alia & Others [PICS]

 - OOPS!
 Why Did Sonam Kapoor's Bestie Jacqueline Fernandez Refuse To Apply Mehendi On Her Palms?

-Yesterday (May 8, 2018) in afternoon, Sonam Kapoor tied knot with her long-time boyfriend Anand Ahuja in a 'Punjabi' wedding and now the couple has arrived at their reception party that took place at hotel Leela, Mumbai.
-As expected, the wedding reception was one star-studded event and it was attended by who's who of the B-town.
+Yesterday (May 8, 2018) afternoon, Sonam Kapoor tied the knot with her long-time boyfriend Anand Ahuja and now the couple has arrived at their reception party that is taking place at hotel Leela, Mumbai.
+As expected, the wedding reception seems to be a star-studded event and it is attended by the who's who of B-town.

-Celebs including Aishwarya Rai Bachchan, Shahrukh Khan, Kajol, Rani Mukerji, Madhuri Dixit Nene, Rishi Kapoor, Neetu Kapoor, Karan Johar and Juhi Chawla spotted at the grand reception of Sonam Kapoor in their stylish avatars and we know you don't wanna miss their pictures.
+Celebs including Aishwarya Rai Bachchan, Shahrukh Khan, Kajol, Rani Mukerji, Madhuri Dixit Nene, Rishi Kapoor, Neetu Kapoor, Karan Johar and Juhi Chawla were spotted at the grand reception of Sonam Kapoor in their stylish avatars and we know you don't wanna miss their pictures.

-Interestingly, Ranbir Kapoor and Alia Bhatt arrived together at the reception party and it will be the first time when Alia-Ranbir will party with Katrina Kaif under one roof post their alleged affair rumours!
+Interestingly, Ranbir Kapoor and Alia Bhatt arrived together at the reception party and it will be the first time that Alia & Ranbir will party with Katrina Kaif under one roof post their alleged affair rumours!

 Sonam & Anand Are All Smiles